nexus-xyz/nexus-zkvm/README.md

-Also note that if your new project will live in this repo, it is best to change the `Cargo.toml` file to list a local path to `nexus-rt` rather than the default git repo.
+Also note that if your new project will live in this repo, it is best to change the `Cargo.toml` file to list a local path to `runtime` rather than the default git repo.

 If successful, you can run the new project binary with `cargo run`.

-Proving programs can be done with either `msnova` or `nexus-prover`.
+Proving programs can be done with either `msnova` or `prover`.
 The first uses the Microsoft Nova implementation, and the second uses the Nexus Nova implementation.
 For example: